 How you may be able to save with new, lower costs on the federal Marketplace

 With the passing of the American Rescue Plan in March of 2021, changes included new, lowered costs for Marketplace health insurance coverage.
-Learn more about how you may qualify for lower premiums, even if you’ve never qualified for discounts on health insurance in the past.
+You may qualify for lower premiums, even if you’ve never qualified for discounts on health insurance in the past.

 Why is there more access to affordable coverage through the Marketplace?

 By applying for individual Marketplace coverage, you can find out if you qualify for more tax credits.
 This could lower your monthly premium.
-To apply for coverage, visit healthcare.gov, call (800) 318-2596 or let us connect you to a local agent in your area by calling (888) 501-4560.
-You can also use a calculator tool to see an estimate of what your plan could cost, depending on your income range.
+To apply for coverage, visit healthcare.gov to shop Marketplace Plans or let us connect you to a local agent in your area by calling (888) 861-5171.

-How do I know if I qualify for a Special Enrollment Period?
+How do I know if I qualify for a Special Enrollment Period (SEP)?

 Outside of the annual open enrollment period, you’re eligible to sign up for health insurance if you qualify for a SEP due to a life event, such as after changing jobs, getting married or having a baby.
 Typically, you have 60 days from the life event to enroll in a new plan.
-Use this tool on healthcare.gov to see if you qualify for a SEP.
+Visit this tool to see if you qualify for a SEP.